 6. Relying on Your Family’s Oral History

 While most family oral history stories have some grain of truth to them (though there are exceptions), telling a story down the generations is like a game of telephone.
-Details get changed, either on purpose by someone wanting to conceal potentially embarrassing information, or by accident, such as someone hearing or remembering the details wrong.
+Details get changed, either on purpose by someone wanting to conceal potentially embarrassing information or by accident, such as someone hearing or remembering the details wrong.
 Always research the facts behind family history stories before recording them on your official family tree.

 7. Neglecting to Interview Your Older Relatives

-These people have information you need, and it is valuable first-hand information.
+These people have the information you need, and it is valuable first-hand information.
 If you don’t get their stories, those stories (as well as the names and relationships of the people in the stories) may pass on with them.
 You may be able to research the facts, but not the personality and personal information of the story.

 8. Neglecting All Record Sources that Might Have Information